 Like the X8, the X6 features the latest USB 3.2 Gen 2 (10 Gbps) standard with a USB-C port.
 However, on the inside, it houses a SATA SSD.

 As a result, its performance will cap at 5 Gbps (625 MB/s).
 Micron gives it a more modest performance rate of some 550 MB/s, but generally, you need to discount that in real-world usage.

-Out of the box, the X6 comes with the versatile exFAT file system.
-You can plug it into any computer and it will work right away.
+Out of the box, the X6 comes with a versatile exFAT file system.
+You can plug it into any computer, and it will work right away.
 Note, though, that it comes with just one USB-C cable.
-So for those with a USB-A port, you’ll need to get a converter or a separate cable.
+So for those with a USB-A port, you'll need to get a converter or a separate cable.